by Randall CraigFiled in: Blog, Make It Happen Tipsheet, Risk, Social MediaTagged as: Digital Strategy, Facebook, Leadership

 2) Monitor and manage your profile: it is semi-public.
 This means being cognizant that there are several different audiences beyond friends and family, including employees, members, job candidates, investors, the media, and more.
 Each of these groups (and others) will scrutinize your posts, comments, likes – and other people’s comments on your timeline.
 Govern your actions accordingly, as users’ reactions to what appears on your Facebook timeline will have a direct impact on your effectiveness as a leader.

-This week’s action plan: If you aren’t yet on Facebook yet, find a person in your organization to be your mentor.
+If you aren’t yet on Facebook yet, either do it yourself, or find a person in your organization to be your mentor.
 If you do use the platform, look at your profile from the perspective of each of your professional audiences: what would the media think?
 What would the board think?
+What would an important job candidate think?
 What would a typical staff person think?
 If you are a bit uncomfortable with your answers, then spend time this week updating (or cleansing?) your profile for these groups as well.
 Can Facebook be used as a leadership tool?
 Absolutely yes – but only when used strategically.